muratk5n/thirdwave/en/tweets/2015/week8.md

 them, it is unlikely that major automakers like General Motors, Ford, and Toyota will survive the leap [..]

-Ancillary industries such as the $198 billion automobile insurance market, $98 billion automotive finance market, $100 billion parking industry, and the $300 billion automotive aftermarket will collapse as demand for their services evaporates.
+Ancillary industries such as the 198 billion dollar automobile insurance market, $98 billion automotive finance market, 100 billion dollar parking industry, and the $300 billion automotive aftermarket will collapse as demand for their services evaporates.
 We will see the obsolescence of rental car companies, public transportation systems, and, good riddance, parking and speeding tickets.
 But we will see the transformation of far more than just consumer transportation: self-driving semis, buses, earth movers, and delivery trucks will obviate the need for professional drivers and the support industries